xraypy/xraylarch/doc/installation.rst

 collaboration we've enjoyed.
 Margaret Koker wrote most of the X-ray diffraction analysis code, and much of the advanced functionality of the GSECARS XRF Map Viewer.
-Mauro Rovezzi has provided the spec-data reading interface.
+Mauro Rovezzi has provided the spec-data reading interface and the RIXS viewer.
 Tom Trainor had a very strong influence on the original design of Larch, and helped with the initial version of the python implementation.
 Yong Choi wrote the code for X-ray standing wave and reflectivity analysis and graciously allowed it to be included and modified for Larch.
 Tony Lanzirotti and Steve Sutton have provided wonderful and patient feedback on many parts of Larch, especially for XANES processing and testing of the XAS Viewer GUI.

 Because Larch began as a rewrite of the Ifeffit XAFS Analysis Package, it also references and builds on quite a bit of code developed for XAFS over